nobody1570/lclpy/README.md

 print(module_alias.__doc__)
 ```

-There are also several [jupyter notebooks](https://jupyter.org/) that demonstrate the use of certain classes.
+There are also several [jupyter notebooks](https://jupyter.org/) that demonstrate the use of some classes.
+These notebooks can be found in the project on github in the notebooks folder.

 ## Tests